Global Cold Compression Therapy Market 2026 – 2035

 By product type, the products that were motorized devices segment enjoyed about 64.3% of the market share in 2025.

-By application, the knee segment will be the largest market share (32%) in 2025, followed by the shoulder segment projected to grow at a CAGR of 8.4% within the forecasted 2026 to 2035.
+By application, the knee segment will have the largest market share (32%) in 2025, followed by the shoulder segment projected to grow at a CAGR of 8.4% within the forecasted 2026 to 2035.

 By end user, the largest segment, 38% of the market share in 2025, was by home care settings.